 |Add/Edit Citation||Add a new citation or edit an existing citation in your document at the cursor location.|

-|Zotero Insert Bibliography||Insert a bibliography at the cursor location or edit an existing bibliography.|
+|Add/Edit Bibliography||Insert a bibliography at the cursor location or edit an existing bibliography.|

-|Zotero Refresh||Refresh all citations and the bibliography, updating any item metadata that has changed in your Zotero library.|
+|Refresh||Refresh all citations and the bibliography, updating any item metadata that has changed in your Zotero library.|